trzy/Supermodel/Docs/README.txt

 They are given as percentages and represent the maximum strength for each effect.
 A setting of 0 disables them entirely.
-Values above 100% are accepted but may clip or distort the effect (and possibly damage your hardware).
+Values above 100% are accepted but may clip or distort the effect.
 By default, they are set to 100%, as shown above.

 XInput devices only support vibration feedback via the left and right motors.
 Because the characteristics of the motors are different, the effects will feel